 Life in the Leather District

-Tanneries provide perhaps the greatest illustration of how resolutely some parts of Morocco have clung to practices developed in medieval times.
-Moroccan leather, and more particularly the Fassi leather in Fez, which is mostly produced using natural methods, has for centuries been highly prized as among the finest in the world and is often exported to Europe.
+Moroccan leather, and more particularly the Fassi leather in Fez, has for centuries been highly prized as among the finest in the world and is often exported to Europe.
 One type of leather, a soft goatskin used mainly in bookbinding, is simply known as ‘morocco’.

-It’s claimed that tanning leather in Morocco goes back several millennia, and little has changed since medieval times.
+It’s claimed that tanning leather in Morocco goes back several millennia, and at the medina tanneries, little has changed since medieval times.
 Donkeys still labour through the narrow streets carrying skins to dye pits, which are still constructed to traditional designs (with the addition of modern ceramic tiles).
 Tanners are organised according to ancient guild principles, with workers typically born into the job.
-Unfortunately, health and safety principles are similarly old-fashioned, and health problems among the workers, who are knee-deep in chemicals all day, are not uncommon.
+Unfortunately, health and safety principles are similarly old-fashioned, and health problems among the workers in the medina tanneries, who are knee-deep in chemicals all day, are not uncommon.

 The Fountains of Fez

 It seems like you can barely turn a corner in the Fez medina without coming across a seqqâya (public fountain) – Fassis have historically had something of an obsession for them.
 It was largely the Almoravid (1061–1147) and Almohad (1147–1248) dynasties that were the great water engineers.
 To supply their cities with water they diverted rivers, created lakes and constructed vast canal systems.
 While they did this across the country, fountain construction reached its zenith in imperial Fez.